 Establishing breweries in an area new to craft beer allowed owners and brewers a creative freedom that resulted in distinctive, high-quality brews that will delight any craft beer enthusiast.
-Each of the three breweries in Troup County offers a unique approach to their brews and their tap room environment.
-Visit all three breweries to get the true experience of this emerging craft brew area!
+Each of the breweries in LaGrange offers a unique approach to their brews and their tap room environment.
+Visit them to get the true experience of this emerging craft brew area!

 Wider distribution of Wild Leap beers was always part of the plan, and their distribution continues to grow.
 You can take home a six pack of your favorite beer from their tap room or from stores in an ever-expanding territory.

 Since Wild Leap opened in a town that was not historically a brew town, they focused on approachable beers.
 Their strategy is clearly working, as they were voted USA Today’s Reader’s Choice for best new brewery in the U.S. One of their signature beers, “Local Gold”, is a tribute to LaGrange residents and is a favorite with locals and visitors alike.
 They have consistently launched new beers to add to their tap list and have several staples as well as seasonal and rotating brews.